 - Helen Buckland tells me that the garage space was empty for a long time after the car showroom departed, and then it was a greengrocers; and that for a while there was a car cleaning service there (via email, 11 July 2017).
 The name and nature of the greengrocers are taken from a photo of old signage at the premises, taken by me in June 2013 (reproduced here; see also wider view).
 The name of the car cleaning service is taken from its entry on the Companies House website; according to Google Street View images from November 2010, it also went by the somewhat snappier name of “Magic Hand Car Wash”.

 - According to the Timber Gardens website (accessed 27 July 2017), the restaurant “opened its doors in [sic] 14th February 2015 with a special blessing from the Worshipful the Mayor of Croydon, Councillor Manju Shahul-Hameed and the Ghana High Commissioner (UK) HE Victor Smith.”
 Photos from the opening ceremony can be seen on Facebook and on Twitter.
 Regarding the menu, see photos I took of it in December 2015: page 1, page 2.

 - Most of this is from personal observation.
-I haven’t been to any live music events here myself, but see flyer for their April 2017 “Easter Bash” and a couple of short videos from August 2015: dancefloor, band.
+I haven’t been to any live music events here myself, but I have seen a few short videos on Instagram (no longer available, I think because the user is no longer active); see also flyer for their April 2017 “Easter Bash”.